 Nura, a Melbourne start-up, puts this idea to work in its wireless Nuraphone, which claims to adapt to each individual’s ears and make music sound better than conventional headphones were ever able to.

 The science is real.
 Nura’s co-founder and CTO (chief technology officer) Luke Campbell is a qualified medical doctor.
-While training to become an ear, nose and through surgeon, he started researching electrocochleography, a technique that measures the tiny electrical signals your ear generates in response to noise.
+While training to become an ear, nose and throat surgeon, he started researching electrocochleography, a technique that measures the tiny electrical signals your ear generates in response to noise.
 The associated subject of otoacoustic emissions refers to the unique, imperceptible noises ears make with or without external stimulation.
 Both areas are vital to ongoing research into tinnitus and cochlear implants.

 When you slip on a Nuraphone for the first time, it runs a 60-second test initiated by your phone.
 Sensitive internal microphones listen to your ears’ otoacoustic emissions and the Nuraphone generates a unique listening profile that smooths down areas of particular sensitivity.
 Each Nuraphone can hold three profiles.